Channel-Wise Mixed-Precision Quantization for Large Language Models: Experiments

-In Table~\ref{tab:numcali}, we present a data efficiency analysis based on the number of data samples in the calibration datasets and compare the perplexity of the LLaMA2-7B model under 3-bit quantization.
-Although a calibration set of 128 data samples is used consistently throughout the paper, our method typically achieves the desired quantization performance with as few as single-digit sample sizes.
-This efficiency stems from the fact that we do not rely on regression or backpropagation; instead, we only measure the activation norm from the calibration set, making the process highly data-efficient.
-In contrast, both GPTQ and AWQ require more than 50 data points for calibration, as reported in~\citep{kim2023squeezellm}.

-\paragraph{Robustness to the Calibration Set.} We evaluate the robustness of CMPQ by analyzing its performance using different calibration sets.
+We evaluate the robustness of CMPQ by analyzing its performance using different calibration sets.
 Specifically, we compare CMPQ with QuIP in quantizing two OPT models into 2-bit representations.
 The results, presented in Table~\ref{tab:cali}, demonstrate that CMPQ consistently outperforms QuIP in low-bit quantization across different calibration sets.

 As the size of LLMs increases, both methods demonstrate improved robustness.
 However, a notable difference emerges in their performance under varying conditions.
-While QuIP performs effectively on 2-bit quantization when the evaluation dataset aligns with the calibration set (see Table~\ref{tab:performance}), it experiences a significant performance decline, and may even diverge, when tested on a different dataset.
+While QuIP performs effectively on 2-bit quantization when the evaluation dataset aligns with the calibration set (see Table~\ref{tab:performance}), it experiences a significant performance decline and may even diverge when tested on a different dataset.
 This decline can be attributed to QuIP's dependence on the Hessian matrix derived from the calibration set, which makes it highly sensitive to changes in the dataset.
 In contrast, CMPQ exhibits greater resilience, relying only on the average activation $L_2$-norm from the calibration set -- a measure that generalizes more robustly across different datasets.